India's Golden Triangle

 On Day 11 we travel past the beautiful Jal Mahal water palace, located in the middle of a lake, before heading to the outskirts of Jaipur to visit the Amber Fort.
 Located high on a hillside, to reach the fort we travel by Jeep.
 We have the chance to explore some of the ornate rooms within the palace complex before we continue our tour, driving past the Palace of the Winds, a facade built in 1799 so the ladies of the Royal Household could look over the streets below without being seen.

 Today we drive back to Delhi, where we spend our final evening.
-On Day 13, we transfer to the airport for our flight to London, via Abu Dhabi, arriving late in the afternoon.
+On Day 13, we transfer to the airport for our flight to London, arriving late in the early evening.

 Selected departures feature a guest speaker on Day 4 at Oberoi Cecil Shimla.
 We enjoy a talk from Raaja Bhasin for a detailed insight into the town through its people, history and culture.
 Raaja Bhasin is an acclaimed writer and researcher; most recently he served as history consultant on the Channel 4 series 'Indian Summers'.
 Born in Shimla, he was written two books on the former British retreat.